iotaledger/wasplib/contracts/rust/wasmlib/docs/Overview.md

 governed by the ISCP sandbox has to be copied in and out of that memory space through well-defined protected channels in the Wasm runtime.
-To make this whole process as seamless as possible the WasmLib interface provides a number of proxy objects to hide the underlying data transfers between the separate systems.
+To make this whole process as seamless as possible the WasmLib interface provides a number of proxy objects that hide the underlying data transfers between the separate systems.
 Proxies are like references.
 Proxies refer to the actual objects or values stored on the ISCP host and know how to manipulate them.

 The most basic proxies are value proxies.
 They refer to a single value instance stored on the ISCP host.
-Since all values are stored in the form of a key/value in container objects on the ISCP host these proxies refer to their values through the object id and key id that uniquely defines the value's location.
+All values are stored as key/value pairs in container objects on the ISCP host.
+Value proxies refer to their values through an object id and key id combination that uniquely defines the value's location.

-The other type of proxies are container proxies.
+Another type of proxies are container proxies.
 To keep things as simple and understandable as possible these are limited to only two different kinds.
-Arrays proxies and map proxies.
+Array proxies and map proxies.
 These are enough to be able to define quite complex data structures, because we allow nesting of container objects.
 The underlying ISCP sandbox provides access to its data in the form of simple key/value stores